 Can Someone Run a Background Check Without My Permission?
 Legally?

-When an individual is being stalked, harassed, or intimated by another person, they may wonder “Can someone run a background check without my permission?”
+When an individual is being stalked, harassed, or intimated by another person, they may worry whether someone can conduct a background check without their permission.

 Additionally, when searching for a job, applying for professional licensure, or applying for an apartment, mortgage, or another type of loan, a background check is inevitable and the legalities around consent differ when a screening is done for professional purposes.